philipxlee/OrderingSystem/README.md

 - `email_backend`: Sends email notifications to customers regarding order updates.

 These backends leverage Apache Kafka's distributed streaming platform to enable real-time communication and processing between the different components of the Ordering System.

+The program is written in a way that conforms to the model-controller design pattern.